 In February 2008, Total was given approval from the Nigerian Government to begin development of its offshore Usan field.
-Discovered in 2002, Usan lies in licence block OPL 222, around 100km south of Port Harcourt, in water depths ranging from 750m to 850m.
-First production from the field was achieved in February 2012.
+Discovered in 2002, Usan lies in licence block OPL 222, approximately 100km south of Port Harcourt, in water depths ranging from 750m to 850m.
+The first production from the field was achieved in February 2012.

 Proven and probable reserves of Usan were put at in excess of 500 million barrels of oil.